-The TSR AIR uses the sample clocks on the embedded sensors to collect data at their native rates and then sub- or super-samples that data to match the TSR AIR system rate when storing in flash memory.
-At a given rate, each individual three axis sensor will record at its own independent rate.
+The sample clocks on the embedded sensors collect data at their native rates.
+The TSR AIR then sub- or super-samples that data to match the TSR AIR system rate when storing in flash memory.
+At a given rate, each individual 3-axis sensor will record at its own independent rate.
 For example, with the TSR AIR set to sample at 10,000 sps, the low g sensor will record at 25,600 sps, the high g sensor will record at 5,120 sps, and the ARS will record at 6,400 sps.
 See the table below for more details.